virtouso/SideScrollerTest/README.md

 ## Things Could Be Better
+* Could Not Apply MVC on all classes because of no time.
 * Wanted to add graphics but didnt have enough time
 * for some parts it was better to use better architecture or add "Signal Bus" architecture for indirect dependency and more flexiblity.
 * moving some "serializefield" properties that are configuation and dont change to "ScriptableObject For Cleaner Structure"
+* working with platform to make player character have same velocity with panel to avoid shaking on panel.